hotforfeature/origami/UPGRADE.md

 - `[ironControl]` directive has been renamed to `[origami]`
 - Control validation errors are reported as `{ "validate": true }` instead of `{ "polymer": true }`, and may be configured by setting `[validationErrorsKey]`
 - `<template [polymer]="this">` is no longer supported, instead add `polymerHost(AppComponent)` to the component providers
-- `webcomponentsReady()` is no longer required and will no longer throw an error if a polyfill is not detected
+- `webcomponentsReady()` has been moved to `@codebakery/origami/polyfills` and will no longer throw an error if the polyfill is not detected
 - `getCustomElementClass()` has been removed
 - `getTagName()` has been removed
 - `unwrapPolymerEvent()` has been removed